 Preheat your oven to 150°C/300°F (130°C/275°F if using a fan or convection oven).
 I highly recommend using an oven thermometer for accuracy.

-Weigh out 100g of your reduced aqua faba and place it in a scrupulously clean bowl along with the cream of tartar.
+Weigh out 100g of your reduced aquafaba and place it in a scrupulously clean, medium-sized bowl along with the cream of tartar.
 Using a very clean electric whisk or stand mixer, whisk on high speed until the mixture becomes frothy and goes pale in colour.

 Sift the ground almonds and icing sugar into a separate bowl.
 Use the back of a spoon to push any lumps of almonds through the sieve.

-Add half of the icing sugar & ground almonds to your meringue mixture and gently fold it in using a spatula.
-Add the rest, and repeat.
+Add half of the icing sugar & ground almonds to your aquafaba mixture and gently fold it in using a spatula.
+Then fold in the other half.

 Keep folding gently until the mixture begins to get a little softer, but be careful not to over-mix.
 You'll know you're done mixing when you can place a spoonful of the mixture on a flat surface and it slowly flattens out without any lumps or bumps on top.
 Another way to test is by lifting up a bit of the mixture and drawing a figure of 8 with it.
 It's ready when you can do this without it breaking.